coilhq/mucoa/README.md

 ```

 ### Multilateral Net Settlement Model:
 Multilateral net settlement involves a centralized entity that determines the net effect of transactions by multiple participants.
-In this instance, the Hub determines the net effect of all transfers by participants, and effects settlement for the net amount to the relevant participant.
+In this instance, the Hub determines the net effect of all transfers by participants, and effects settlement for the net amount to the relevant participant(s).

 ```
 If A owes someone who owes C, while C also owes A, then a central entity determines the net effect of settlement between A and C: